KF Butrinti

-KF Butrinti Sarandë is an Albanian football club based in the southern city of Sarandë.
-The club's home ground is the Andon Lapa Stadium and they currently compete in the Kategoria e Dytë.
-The club falls under the KS Butrinti sports club which also features one of the most successful swimming teams in the country, with football being the second priority by the club.
-Their best season was in 2014–15 when they finished third in the Kategoria e Parë.
+KF Butrinti is an Albanian football club based in Sarandë.
+The club's home ground is the Andon Lapa Stadium and they currently compete in Kategoria e Dytë, the third tier of Albanian football.

+The club falls under the KS Butrinti sports club which also features one of the most successful swimming teams in the country.
+Their best season to date was in 2014–15 when they finished third in Kategoria e Parë.